 - And you usually do not need to know more than a few legal terms.

-The Peoples Law Library website has a good directory of legal terms and their definitions.
-It also includes links to other reputable legal terms dictionaries.
+The Maryland Courts website has a glossary of legal terms and their definitions.

 What is the law?